Meet Kate

 I’m Kathryne (Kate) Fassbender

-Creative work in Eldercare is what I believe I was uniquely created to do with my time and talent.
+Creative work in eldercare is what I was uniquely created to do with my time and talent.
 I am part artist, part educator, and I find joy in accompanying others along this dementia journey.

-I continue to dedicate my life to accompanying those living with dementia.
-I believe dementia is not a death sentence, a reason to squash dignity, purpose, and joy, nor an eraser that eliminates the beauty of your life.
-But it is also not a reason to fear suffering, and “shush” conversations about the real trials of dementia.
+I believe dementia is not a death sentence, a reason to squash dignity, purpose, and joy, nor an eraser that eliminates the beauty of life.
+But it is also not a reason to fear suffering, and “shush” conversations about the real trials we face.
 Whether you have the diagnosis yourself or are a care partner, I seek to walk with you through the trials and triumphs of this life.

 My One Thing